SauceCat/PDPbox/docs/source/tools.rst

 Tools
 =====

-List down tools used for this project, so we understand what those weird files for.
+For clarity and understanding, here is a list of the tools utilized for this project.

 Setuptools
 ----------

 `Setuptools <https://setuptools.pypa.io/en/latest/index.html>`_ is a fully-featured, actively-maintained, and stable library designed to facilitate packaging Python projects.

 -  :code:`setup.py`: Setuptools offers first class support for :code:`setup.py` files as a configuration mechanism.